-The quantum anomalous Hall (QAH) effect, a prominent outcome of band topology, has attracted significant attentions in condensed matter physics~\cite{chang2023,tokura2019,wang2017c}.
-The manifestation of QAH effect necessitates the breaking of time-reversal symmetry.
-For QAH effect discovered in magnetic topological insulators, such symmetry breaking originates from the long-range magnetic ordering of local moments~\cite{chang2013,checkelsky2014,kou2014,bestwick2015,mogi2015,deng2020}.
-While in the renowned Haldane model, the time-reversal breaking arises from a complex hopping term induced by the staggered magnetic flux~\cite{haldane1988}.
-In practical scenarios, such a complex hopping can be generated by electron interaction or spin-orbital coupling (SOC)~\cite{kane2005,raghu2008}.
-However, in terms of monolayer graphene, both the interaction and SOC are too weak to actualize QAH effect.
-The moir\'e system could overcome this limitation, for electron interaction dominates over the quenched kinetic energy, exemplified in the discovery of integer and fractional Chern insulators~\cite{spanton2018,serlin2020,chen2020,xie2021,li2021,zhao2024,Cai2023,Zeng2023,Park2023,xu2023,lu2024,regnault2011}.
+The quantum anomalous Hall (QAH) effect, a prominent outcome of band topology, has attracted significant attention in condensed matter physics~\cite{chang2023,tokura2019,wang2017c}.
+The manifestation of the QAH effect necessitates the breaking of time-reversal symmetry.
+For the QAH effect discovered in magnetic topological insulators, such symmetry breaking originates from the long-range magnetic ordering of local moments~\cite{chang2013,checkelsky2014,kou2014,bestwick2015,mogi2015,deng2020}.
+In the renowned Haldane model, the time-reversal breaking arises from a complex hopping term induced by the staggered magnetic flux~\cite{haldane1988}.
+In practical scenarios, such a complex hopping can be generated by electron interaction or spin-orbit coupling (SOC)~\cite{kane2005,raghu2008}.
+However, for monolayer graphene, both the interaction and SOC are too weak to actualize the QAH effect.
+The moir\'e system could overcome this limitation, for electron interactions dominate over the quenched kinetic energy, exemplified by the discovery of integer and fractional Chern insulators~ \cite{spanton2018,serlin2020,chen2020,xie2021,li2021,zhao2024,Cai2023,Zeng2023,Park2023,xu2023,lu2024,regnault2011}.
 Moreover, the high Chern number QAH states are exceptionally rare in nature.
 Their realization could pave the way for the development of next-generation, low-dissipation electronic devices~\cite{Zhao2020,Wang2013b}.